hamed9898/max4bot/README.md

 # HALIX 9000

-A multipurpose Telegram bot based on plugins run by the @LibreLabucm association.
+A multipurpose Telegram bot run by the [LibreLabUCM](https://github.com/LibreLabUCM) association.
+Services are provided in separated plugins.

 <!--You can contact it trough its username [@Halix9000Bot](http://telegram.me/Halix9000Bot).-->

 It's based on [mokubot](https://github.com/topkecleon/otouto) which, in turn, is based on the old [telegram-bot repo](https://github.com/yagop/telegram-bot/).

-## Bot Commands
+## Enabled Bot Commands

 <table>
   <thead>